 | ID | Name |

-Now lets see what versions of MySQL we can use.
-We can do this a couple of ways, either by looking at the full description of the datastore type or by explicitly querying the version of a particular datastore type:
+Next we need to see what versions of MySQL we can use.
+We can do this in a couple of ways.
+Either by looking at the full description of the datastore type, or by explicitly querying the version of a particular datastore:

 $ openstack datastore show mysql